Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

  <img width="1000" src="/pasifika.png">
 </p>

-## A PASIFIKA Token-Powered DePIN for Pacific Island Communities
+## A Community-Powered DePIN for Pacific Island Communities on Arbitrum

-**Version 1.0 | May 2025**
+**Version 2.0 | May 2025**

 ---

 ## EXECUTIVE SUMMARY

 The Pasifika Web3 Tech Hub represents a groundbreaking decentralized physical infrastructure network (DePIN) designed specifically for Pacific Island communities.
-Leveraging the native PASIFIKA token (PSF) and built on Linea's zkEVM Layer-2 technology, this platform creates a sustainable economic ecosystem that preserves cultural heritage while creating new digital opportunities for islanders.
+Built on Arbitrum's Layer-2 scaling solution on Ethereum, this platform creates a sustainable economic ecosystem that preserves cultural heritage while creating new digital opportunities for islanders.

-This whitepaper outlines our comprehensive approach to building a decentralized marketplace that connects PSF token holders, data providers, content creators, artisans, farmers, validators, and global consumers in a tokenized ecosystem that spans both digital and physical infrastructure.
+This whitepaper outlines our comprehensive approach to building a decentralized marketplace that connects community members, data providers, content creators, artisans, farmers, validators, and global consumers in an ecosystem that spans both digital and physical infrastructure.

 The Pasifika Web3 Tech Hub addresses several critical challenges facing Pacific Island communities: